RicardoFroeliger/DaVinci-Year-1/Blok 1/Week 5 - JS Comparisons/B1W5O1 - Game/README.md

 * You make use of 'if else' statements.
 * You make use of nested 'if else' statements.
 * Each 'if else' statement logs the title of the level to the console.
-* You make use of every comparison and logical operators of W3Schools (including bigger than or same as etc).
+* You make use of every comparison and logical operators of W3Schools.